microsoft/fluentui/packages/react-text/MIGRATION.md

 ### atMention [DEPRECATED]

 This property was deprecated.
-Below are examples on how to achieve the same results:
+Given that this property depends on the applied style, you can find below examples on how to achieve the same results in the default, dark and high contrast themes:

-#### atMention / atMention={true}
+#### Using `atMention` / `atMention={true}`

 ##### **teamsTheme**